 Go to Pisgah National Forest and stop at Looking Glass Falls, one of North Carolina’s most-photographed waterfalls.
 Admire the falls from the viewing platform off the parking lot, venture down to the lower platform or go all the way down to the Davidson River for a truly spectacular view (and a perfect selfie for Facebook or Instagram).

-Next, take an easy hike to what may be Western North Carolina’s most famous naturally occurring thrill ride: Sliding Rock.
+Next, take an easy hike to what might be western North Carolina’s most famous naturally occurring thrill ride: Sliding Rock.
 Plunge down the 60-foot rock waterslide – if you’re a couple, try it in tandem – for a trip you won’t soon forget (and it’s wise to wear shorts over your bathing suit for this slide).
 A picnic lunch while watching others is almost as much fun.

 Now that you’ve had your adrenaline rush, it’s time to check out the Cradle of Forestry.
 Learn how George Vanderbilt inspired forestry conservation and America’s first school of forestry.
 Walk hand-in-hand along wide guided trails that will take you back in time with historic cabins, an original logging locomotive and an antique sawmill.